 It is not unusual for a patient to feel weak, break out in "cold sweats," or get dizzy following any type of surgical procedure, especially when anesthesia has been administered.
 Within a few days these feelings will generally disappear without medication.
-Returning to a normal diet and light activity will shorten the duration of these feelings.
+Returning to a normal healthy diet, staying hydrated and light activity will shorten the duration of these feelings.